chrisdoc/thesis/thesis.md

 #### Base Transceiver Station

-The base transceiver station (BTS) provides the radio channels for signaling and user traffic data with in a cell.
+The *Base Transceiver Station* (BTS) provides the radio channels for signaling and user traffic data within a cell.
 The mobile station establishes a connection with the BTS over the air interface.
 The BTS consists only of a few parts, the high-frequency equipment (transceiver and receiver) and the signaling and protocol processing unit.
 The control remains in the BSC.

 #### Base Station Controller

-A base station controller (BSC) is used to manage one or more BTS.
+A *Base Station Controller* (BSC) is used to manage one or more BTS.
 It is directly connected to a MSC.
 Together with the BTS, the BSC forms the *Base Station Subsystem* (BSS).
 For example, the BSC executes the handover protocol and switches a MS to a new BTS.

-#### Mobile Switching Center - MSC
+#### Mobile Switching Center

-The mobile switching center (MSC) together with the databases (HLR, VLR) forms the *Mobile Switching System* (MSS).
+The *Mobile Switching Center* (MSC) together with the databases (HLR, VLR) forms the *Mobile Switching System* (MSS).
 The MSC is responsible for the switching in the network.
 For example, the MSC performs signal routing, routing path search and service processing.
-Additionally the MSC has to pay attention to the allocation and administration of radio channel and the mobility of subscribers.
+Additionally the MSC has to pay attention to the allocation and administration of radio channels and the mobility of subscribers.
 A *Public Land Mobile Network* (PLMN) can consists of several MSCs where each is responsible for a dedicated area.
 Furthermore, the MSC is connected to a *Gateway Mobile Switching Center* (GMSC) which forwards voice traffic between fixed and mobile networks.
 The GMSC enables the subscriber to call subscribers in different MSCs or PLMNs.

-#### Visited Location Register - VLR
+#### Visited Location Register

-The visited location register (VLR) stores information of all MS who are located in the serving area of the associated MSC.
+The *Visited Location Register* (VLR) stores information of all MS who are located in the serving area of the associated MSC.
 A VLR can be assigned to one or more MSCs.
 A MS can be registered in a VLR of its home PLMN or a foreign one when a roaming agreement exists.

-#### Home Location Register - HLR
+#### Home Location Register

-Typically, there is one home location regiser (HLR) per PLMN and one VLR for each MSC.
+Typically, there is one *Home Location Register* (HLR) per PLMN and one VLR for each MSC.
 The HLR stores all permanent and temporary subscriber information for all registered subscribers.
 Moreover, it stores a coarse current location of each MS. The HLR operates as a central register needed by the MSC for routing of subscribers.